Gas Authorization for Restaurants

 true

-FDNY regulations require a certain number, type, and placement of portable fire extinguishers in your place of business, depending on the building, business type, and other factors.
+- Fire extinguisher rules: FDNY regulations require a certain number and type of portable fire extinguishers in your place of business.
+The rules also say where to put them.
+This depends on your building and business type.

-A commercial kitchen owner must hire a number of licensed professionals to install gas pipes, restaurant cooking equipment and fire suppression systems.
-The first step in the process of getting gas service activated is to hire a registered architect or licensed engineer to submit complete plans for the system installation.
+- Hire licensed professionals: Hire licensed professionals to install gas pipes, cooking equipment and fire suppression systems.
+First, a registered architect or licensed engineer must submit complete plans.

-Once plans have been approved, a licensed Master Plumber and licensed Fire Suppression Piping Contractor must be hired to install the gas piping, equipment, and Ansul system so that FDNY can inspect it.
-Note: Pizza ovens do not require an Ansul system.
-FDNY will also inspect the required portable fire extinguishers at this time.
+- Approval and installation: Once plans are approved, hire a licensed Master Plumber and a licensed Fire Suppression Piping Contractor.
+They will install the gas pipes, equipment and Ansul system.
+Note: Pizza ovens do not need an Ansul system.
+FDNY will also check the fire extinguishers.

-Upon receipt of this letter, the business owner's Master Plumber must call the DOB for an inspection.
-All gas cooking equipment must be fully installed and inspected by the DOB Plumbing Unit before the DOB will authorize a utility company to provide gas supply services.
+- DOB inspection: The Master Plumber must call the DOB for an inspection.
+All gas cooking equipment must be fully installed.
+The DOB Plumbing Unit will check it before they allow a utility company to provide gas.

-Upon successful inspection by the DOB, and receipt of FDNY Ansul valve approval letters, the Gas Authorization is approved via an online system that gas-supplying utility companies can access to confirm compliance.
+- Gas authorization approval: After a successful DOB inspection and receipt of FDNY approval letters, the gas authorization is approved online.
+Gas companies can check this system to confirm compliance.

-Gas authorization does not automatically begin gas services.
-The business owner or their authorized representative must still contact the utility service to arrange to set the gas meter, create a service account, and coordinate the service start date.
+- Start gas services: Gas authorization does not start gas services automatically.
+The business owner or their representative must contact the utility service.
+They need to set the gas meter, create a service account and set the start date.

 NYC Department of Buildings (DOB)